 Do not forsake wisdom, and she will protect you; love her, and she will watch over you.– Proverbs 4:6

-Are you struggling with an issue, a relationship, and decision, a need?
+Are you struggling with an issue, a decision, a need?
 Listen for her promises, follow her ways!

 Ironically, my scripture reading this morning was from James 1 that spoke boldly about simply asking God when we need wisdom.

 So believe, and not doubt, and “it will be given to you” – believe, and receive the peace-giving, enriching, authentic, without fault, promises of wisdom!
-She’s like nectar dripping through our minds, bodies and souls, receive her, she is merciful and sincere, and holds no blame!
+She’s like nectar dripping through our minds, bodies and souls, receive her, she’s merciful and sincere, and scripture says she “holds no blame”.
+She’s kind to us when we blame ourselves, when we feel insufficient, incapable, insecure.
+When we’re directionless.

 The wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.– James 3:17